-In addition, our certificate of incorporation and the NCM LLC operating agreement expressly provide that our founding members may have other business interests and may engage in any other businesses not specifically prohibited by the terms of the certificate of incorporation and exhibitor services agreements.
-If the parent companies of the founding members develop new media platforms they could compete for advertising dollars with our services.
-Further, we may also compete with the founding members or their affiliates in the area of employee recruiting and retention.
-These potential conflicts of interest could have a material adverse effect on our business, financial condition, results of operations or prospects if attractive corporate opportunities are allocated by the founding members to themselves or their other affiliates or we lose key personnel to them.
+In addition, our certificate of incorporation and the NCM LLC Operating Agreement expressly provide that our Founding Members may have other business interests and may engage in any other businesses not specifically prohibited by the terms of the certificate of incorporation and ESA.
+If the parent companies of the Founding Members develop new media platforms they could compete for advertising dollars with our services.
+Further, we may also compete with the Founding Members or their affiliates in the area of employee recruiting and retention.
+These potential conflicts of interest could have a material adverse effect on our business, financial condition, results of operations or prospects if attractive corporate opportunities are allocated by the Founding Members to themselves or their other affiliates or we lose key personnel to them.
 The terms of our certificate of incorporation are more fully described in "Description of Capital Stock."

-The agreements between us and our founding members were made in the context of an affiliated relationship and may contain different terms than comparable agreements with unaffiliated third parties
+The agreements between us and our Founding Members were made in the context of an affiliated relationship and may contain different terms than comparable agreements with unaffiliated third parties

-The exhibitor services agreements and the other contractual agreements that we have with our founding members were negotiated in the context of an affiliated relationship in which representatives of our founding members and their affiliates comprised our entire board of directors.
-As a result, the financial provisions and the other terms of these agreements, such as covenants, contractual obligations on our part and on the part of our founding members, and termination and default provisions may be less favorable to us than terms that we might have obtained in negotiations with unaffiliated third parties in similar circumstances.
+The ESAs and the other contractual agreements we have with our Founding Members are being made in the context of an affiliated relationship and were negotiated in the overall context of this offering.
+As a result of the Founding Members' control of us when these agreements were negotiated, the prices and other terms under these agreements may be less favorable to us than terms we might obtain in negotiations with unaffiliated third parties covering similar services.

-Our certificate of incorporation and bylaws contain anti-takeover protections that may discourage or prevent strategic transactions, including a takeover of our company, even if such a transaction would be beneficial to our stockholders
+Our certificate of incorporation and bylaws contain anti-takeover protections that may discourage or prevent a takeover of our company, even if an acquisition would be beneficial to our stockholders

-Provisions contained in our certificate of incorporation and bylaws, the NCM LLC operating agreement, provisions of the Delaware General Corporation Law, or DGCL, could delay or prevent a third party from entering into a strategic transaction with us, even if such a transaction would benefit our stockholders.
+Provisions contained in our certificate of incorporation and bylaws, the NCM LLC Operating Agreement, provisions of the Delaware General Corporation Law, or DGCL, could delay or prevent a third party from acquiring us, even if a takeover would benefit our stockholders.
 For example, our certificate of incorporation and bylaws:

-- establish supermajority approval requirements by our directors before our board may take certain actions; - authorize the issuance of "blank check" preferred stock that could be issued by our board of directors to increase the number of outstanding shares, making a takeover more difficult and expensive;

-- establish a classified board of directors; - · allow removal of directors only for cause: - · prohibit stockholder action by written consent; - · do not permit cumulative voting in the election of directors, which would otherwise allow less than a majority of stockholders to elect director candidates; and - provide that the founding members will be able to exercise a greater degree of influence over the operations of NCM LLC, which may discourage other nominations to our board of directors, if any director nominee designated by the founding members is not elected by our stockholders.
+- establish supermajority approval requirements by our directors before our board may take certain actions; - authorize the issuance of "blank check" preferred stock that could be issued by our board of directors to increase the number of outstanding shares, making a takeover more difficult and expensive; - establish a classified board of directors; - do not permit cumulative voting in the election of directors, which would otherwise allow less than a majority of stockholders to elect director candidates; and - provide that the Founding Members will be able to exercise a greater degree of control over the operations of NCM LLC, which may discourage other nominations to our board of directors, if any director nominee designated by the Founding Members is not elected by our stockholders.